 Former Norwich boss Daniel Farke has been making moves in this market.
 A specialist in failure in the Premier League with The Canaries he’s now in charge at Borussia Monchengladbach at The Bundesliga.

 Remember when John Terry said he’d refuse to play against Chelsea if he was at another club?
 If Ole Gunnar Solskjaer got the Leicester job, it kind of feels like a similar situation when the Foxes face Manchester United…

 Solskjaer has been out of work since leaving Old Trafford last year but does he have the tactical nous to turn Leicester’s fortunes around?

 After a slow start to life in the Championship at Norwich, Dean Smith has got them firing.
-They’ve won five on the spin and they’re challenging at the top of the table.
+They’re challenging at the top of the table.

 Kasper Hjulmand is boss of the Denmark national team.

 The 50-year-old has only managed in homeland but he’s going to know the Premier League inside out with a number of his players plying their trade in England.

 Hjulmand guided Denmark to the semi-finals of Euro 2020 where they lost against England in extra time at Wembley.

 Unless Roy Hodgson‘s wife wants him out of the house, it seems unlikely that he will take the Leicester job.